Skip to main content

 Catch-Up Contributions Calculator: How Much Extra Can You Save After 50?

-The IRS gives older workers a bonus — the ability to contribute more to retirement accounts than younger people.
+The IRS gives older workers a bonus.
+The ability to contribute more to retirement accounts than younger people.
 These catch-up contributions exist because many people hit their peak earning years in their 50s and finally have the financial bandwidth to save aggressively.
 Used consistently, catch-up contributions can add six figures to a retirement balance.

 The 2026 Contribution Limits